Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which guiding principle considers which parts of an existing process should be kept by identifying how they contribute to value creation?

-- [x] Keep it simple and practical.
+- [x] Keep It Simple and Practical.
-- [ ] Think and work holistically.
+- [ ] Think and Work Holistically.
-- [ ] Collaborate and promote visibility.
+- [ ] Collaborate and Promote Visibility.
-- [ ] Progress iteratively with feedback.
+- [ ] Progress Iteratively with Feedback.

 **[⬆ Back to Top](#table-of-contents)**